thorirb/is.advania/README.md

 * The webpage should open momentarily.
 Try it out.

 ### Run the published app
 The published app is found in folder publish in the root.
+Navigate into the folder.
 To run the app in command line (windows) run `dotnet weather-app`.
 On mac os/linux terminal just run the app `./weather-app`.
 The app should print the url `http://localhost:5000/`, open it in any browser to test the app.

 # Assumptions